CMMC Certification Levels: Understanding Level 1, Level 2, and Level 3

 • Assume ISO certification automatically satisfies CMMC

-• Ignore subcontractor flowdown obligations
+• Ignore subcontractor flowdown requirements

 • Delay remediation until assessment time